AnttiKurittu/kirjuri/README.md

 OVERVIEW & LICENSE
 ------------

 Kirjuri is developed by Antti Kurittu at the Helsinki Police Department as an internal tool.
-Original development released under the GPL v3.0 license.
+Original development released under the MIT license.
 Some components are distributed with their own licenses, please see folders & help for details.

 Kirjuri requires PHP5 and MySQL and uses Twig (http://twig.sensiolabs.org), Bootstrap (http://getbootstrap.com), Font Awesome (http://fontawesome.io), Freepik image resources (http://www.freepik.com), Chart.js (http://www.chartjs.org), TinyMCE editor (https://www.tinymce.com) and jQuery (https://jquery.com).
 You can install Kirjuri on a LAMP/WAMP/LEMP stack with just a few commands.